-Defined as "rattling melodic hardcore" by iconic Canadian music magazine Exclaim, Society's Ills stayed close to their roots when they penned the songs for their second full-length studio album 'Adversity'.
-Released fall 2013, the new album which according to New Canadian Music "continues the quartet's explosive hyper-brand of propulsive, energetic rock, delivered raw and sweating with convincing attitude", follows on the heels of the band’s successful eponymous 2011 full-length debut, which charted continuously on the Earshot Loud chart since November 2011 until June 2012, peaking at number 5 in January 2012.
+Defined as "rattling melodic hardcore" by iconic Canadian music magazine Exclaim, Society's Ills stayed close to their roots when they penned the songs for their third full-length studio album ‘Stumble’, the new album which according to Mind Noise Network "is a real musical highlight in this day and age”.

 This is all a long way from the humble origins of the band, which was started back in 2006 as more of a hobby for longtime friends The Naj (vocals), Skid Marc (bass, vocals), Danarky (guitar, vocals) and original drummer Dave.
 Meeting weekly for beers and Misfits covers, the band at first played with more passion than proficiency given that Skid Marc and Dave had never played their respective instruments before.
 It took some time, but the band slowly worked original material into the set and began playing local dives with bands in and around the Montreal area.